oroinc/documentation/user/back-office/marketing/web-catalogs/edit-content-tree/content-variants.rst

 7. To define a sort order for products

-   Each product selected in the All Added grid can have a sort order associated, that will define the default order it will appear in the frontend store.
+   Each product selected in the All Added grid can have a sort order associated with it that will define the default order in which the product will appear in the storefront.

    ..note:: 0 is the highest priority, and you can input any positive decimal number.
 Empty values will be sorted last.